Through May 21

 Schwenkfelder Library & Heritage Center

-This annual market is the place to browse some of the finest artistry in needlework, linens, baskets, clothing, textiles and quilts.
-The day includes demonstrations, lectures and classes led by patient artisans who are eager to share their skills with future generations.
+This annual market at the Schwenkfelder Library & Heritage Center is the place to browse some of the finest artistry in needlework, linens, baskets, clothing, textiles and quilts.
+The day includes demonstrations, lectures and classes, led by patient artisans who are eager to share their skills with future generations.

 Morris Arboretum of the University of Pennsylvania